 Therefore, it’s important for family members to stay patient and try to remember that their anger is likely not really directed at you.

 Coping with Emotional Problems After Traumatic Brain Injury

 - Understand your behavior.
+Paying attention to potential triggers to emotional reactions and avoiding these can help you to better keep your responses in check.
 For example, if you notice your frustration increases when you’re hungry, try setting an alarm to remind you to eat.
 This will help you avoid hunger and stay in control.

 - Let people in.
 Don’t try to hide your difficulties or manage your emotions all on your own.
-Let your friends and family know about your emotional problems after traumatic brain injury and ask for their help.
+Witnessing uncontrolled laughter or sobbing can be confusing and upsetting for other people if they don’t understand what is happening.

 - Apologize to people if your outburst was directed at them, and let them know you are working on getting better.
 Not only will this prevent lost friendships, but it can also help you build trusting relationships with others.